Mandalay University

 Mandalay University (also translated as University of Mandalay; မန္တလေးတက္ကသိုလ် [màɰ̃dəlé tɛʔkəθò]) is a public liberal arts and science university located in Mandalay, Myanmar and one of the sixteen autonomous universities under Ministry of Education.
 Formerly an affiliate of Rangoon University, Mandalay University is the second oldest university in Myanmar, and the oldest and largest university in Upper Myanmar.
 The university offers mainly undergraduate and postgraduate degree programmes (Bachelor's, Master's, Post-graduate Diploma, and Doctorate) in liberal arts, sciences and law.

+On 28 March 2025, the university was heavily damaged by a fire and building collapses caused by the 2025 Myanmar earthquake.

 History

 Foundation

 Mandalay University was established as Mandalay College, an affiliated college of Rangoon University in 1925.
 The college was closed down beginning in 1942 because of World War II and was reopened only after the war in 1947.

 Expansion

 In 1958, it became an independent university and the only university in Upper Myanmar.
 Regional colleges like Magwe College, Taunggyi College, Myitkyina College, and Shwebo College became affiliate colleges under Mandalay University.

 Per the University Education Act of 1964, which promulgated establishment of specialised universities in Myanmar, Mandalay University's focus was shifted to offer liberal arts, sciences and law degrees only.
 The university's Faculty of Medicine was carved out to create Institute of Medicine, Mandalay.
 In 1978, it was renamed Mandalay Arts and Science University (MASU) (မန္တလေး ဝိဇ္ဇာ သိပ္ပံ တက္ကသိုလ်).
 It again became Mandalay University in 1988 although the university's educational focus remains liberal arts, sciences and law.